 Chowan University provides all faculty, staff and students with an official University ID called the HawksCard once enrolled or employed.
-The HawksCard is required to be carried at all times and presented to University officials upon request.
+The HawksCard is required to be carried at all times and presented to university officials upon request.
 Any University employee that carries that HawksCard must submit to a background check prior to being hired.

 The HawksCard, in addition to being the University identification card is also used as a contactless key card to gain access to approved facilities on campus.
 All residential facilities are accessible with the HawksCard.
 Only assigned residents and approved personnel are given access to residential facilities (ex.
 Belk Hall residents only have access to Belk Hall).
-Only authorized personnel are able to bypass the keycard in the event there is a system failure.
+Only authorized personnel can bypass the keycard in the event there is a system failure.
 All faculty/staff and students are approved users, with the use of their HawksCards, of the Jenkins Center (workout center and gym), Hawks Nest and classroom buildings during their open hours.

-"Public safety is everyone's responsibility and must be viewed as a joint effort for our programs to be successful."
-Chief Burke During the summer of 2020, Chowan University implemented a mobile HawksCard.
-Faculty, staff and students are now able to download the E-Accounts app from the Apple Store or the Google Play Store onto their mobile device.
+During the summer of 2020, Chowan University implemented a mobile HawksCard.
+Faculty, staff and students are now able to download the E-Accounts app from the Apple Store, Google Play Store onto their mobile device.
 Once downloaded, the user can enable their HawksCard to work on their mobile phone.
 This allows the user to easily access their residence halls, academic facility, or even purchase a meal in the cafeteria with their mobile phone.
-The mobile credential resides in the Apple Wallet or Google Pay.
+The mobile credential resides in either the Apple Wallet, Google Wallet or Samsung Wallet.
 This mobile HawksCard greatly enhances safety as most people carry their mobile phones at all times.
-With this ease of use, they tap their phone where access is accepted, and they enter without having to dig through their wallet or purse for the traditional plastic HawksCard.
+With this ease of use, users may tap their phone where the Mobile HawksCard is accepted, and they enter without having to dig through their wallet or purse for the traditional plastic HawksCard.

 Traditional Residence Halls (Belk, Simons, Mixon, Dunn, and Parker), Jenkins Center, the Hawks Nest and Reed Hall have a propped door alarm feature.
 This feature allows the community to be aware of when the door is left open, which removes the need for HawksCard verification.
-In traditional residence halls, any exterior door, that gains immediate access to student housing, that is propped open longer than 30 seconds activates a local door siren at the door.
+In traditional residence halls, any exterior door that gains immediate access to student housing, that is propped open longer than 30 seconds activates a local door siren at the door.
 The alert sounds to let residents know that someone has propped the door open, and they should go and close the door.
 The siren will remain activated until the door is shut.
 The only time this prop alarm feature is removed is when there are special events or on move in days.
 The prop alarm feature is available at the Hawks Nest as well as the Jenkins Center.